Medicare Part B Costs, Premium & Deductible for 2023

 Part B can also cover wheelchairs and other medically necessary equipment.
 Items like these are known as durable medical equipment.

-How to enroll in Medicare Part B?
+How to Enroll in Medicare Part B?

 Are you or a loved one turning 65 and looking to enroll in Medicare?
 You’ll want to know when to enroll, and how.
 As a starting point, find your Initial Enrollment Period (IEP) and mark it on your calendar.
 This is your first chance to sign up for Medicare.
 It’s a seven-month window that begins three months before your birth month.
 Enrolling in Part B during your IEP can pay off — enrolling late means you could be stuck paying late enrollment penalties for as long as you have a Part B plan.